ZJR64/Shop/docs/DesignDoc.md

 ![Domain Model](Domain-Model.png)

+The customer manages the cart which contains various products from the product list.
+The cart is then listed during checkout where the user has the option to designate whether it's a gift and whether they want to add anything extra to it.
+Once they've made a purchase, the product is shipped to the user's address.

 > _**[Sprint 2 & 4]** Provide a high-level overview of the domain for this application.
 You
 > can discuss the more important domain entities and their relationship
 > to each other._